- Clinical science

 - Normal distributions differ according to their mean and variance, but share the following characteristics:

-- The same basic shape; the following assumptions about the data distribution can be made:
+- The following assumptions about the data distribution can be made:

 - Symmetry (i.e., a symmetrical bell curve)